clivetong/Talks/WhatTheHeckIsAFunclet/README.md

 - Note that we've seen filters and finally, and catch but we haven't seen fault

-Used to be used in MoveNext implementation to Dispose the enumerator if the MoveNext threw an exception
+Used in MoveNext implementation to Dispose the enumerator if the MoveNext threw an exception

 ---